martapienkosz/interactivemedia/README.md

-# interactivemedia
-## 2 points
+# Introduction to Interactive Media
+## This is Marta's repository
 ### 3 points
 #### 4 points

-this is a paragraph.
-Here are more words.
 Here are **more** words.
 Here are more words.
 Here are more words.